PopnPrimp/popgym/_posts/2025-02-24-winter-workshops.md

 Check out our upcoming Intro to Self-Defense workshops, including
 * [February 22nd at Wonderville (21+) from 2-4 PM](https://www.wonderville.nyc/events/intro-to-self-defense-workshop){:target="_blank"}
 * [March 3rd at Brooklyn Pride Community Cetner (for LGBTQAI+ folk) from 6-8 PM](https://www.lgbtbrooklyn.org/event-details-registration/intro-to-self-defense-workshop){:target="_blank"}
+* March 8th at Women's Strike at Maria Hernandez Park
 * March 10th at MayDay Sapce from 6-8 PM
 * March 22nd at Haven Boxing from 2-4 PM
 * April 13th at Purgatory from 5-7 PM